k9spud/appswipe/README.md

 ![Screenshot](https://user-images.githubusercontent.com/39664841/139709601-35b9a8e7-e431-4631-98de-572ddafe5242.png)

-This program was written with Qt 5.15.3, ``dev-db/sqlite-3.38.2``, ``sys-apps/portage-3.0.30-r3``,
+This program was written with Qt 5.15.3, ``dev-db/sqlite-3.38.5``, ``sys-apps/portage-3.0.30-r3``,
 ``app-portage/portage-utils-0.93.3``, ``xfce-base/exo-4.17.1``, and ``lxde-base/lxterminal-0.4.0``.

 Installation
 ============

 There is an ebuild for App Swipe in my [k9spud-overlay](https://github.com/k9spud/k9spud-overlay).
+Alternatively, there is an App Swipe ebuild in the [Project GURU](https://wiki.gentoo.org/wiki/Project:GURU) repository, although theirs might lag a bit since I don't personally maintain their ebuild.

 To add the k9spud-overlay to your system, do the following:

 ```console
 sudo su -